pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/glossary.md

 **Delegated approver**

-A person or group that is considered as approver due to being a delegate.
+A person or group that is considered as approver due to being a delegate a direct approver or member of a direct approver group.

+##

+**Delegated vote**

+A vote cast by a delegated approver or member of a delegated approver group.

 ##